swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-4-reproduce-the-ml-experiment-with-dvc.md

 The first execution will generate a `dvc.lock` file that contains the information about the pipeline and the outputs of the stages.

-Try to run the command again and notice that DVC will not re-execute the stages.
+Try to run the command again and notice that DVC will not re-execute the stages:

 ```text
 'data/raw.dvc' didn't change, skipping